Categories

 What Compliances does multiconductor cable meet?

-Pacer strives to manufacture or carry only the highest quality cables and that means that those cables need to meet a host of compliances.
-Below you will find a list of the compliances that Pacer multiconductor cable meets or exceeds.
+Pacer strives to manufacture or carry only the highest quality cables that meet a host of compliances.
+Below you will find a list of the compliances that Pacer shielded multiconductor cable and unshielded multiconductor cable meets or exceeds.
 Click on any of the links to be taken directly to that compliance.

 What industries use multiconductor cable?

-Multiconductor cable is utilized by a wide range of industries due to it's durability and flexibility.
-You will commonly find multiconductor cables, both shielded and unshielded, in such industries as industrial equipment, signal transmission, and consumer electronics.
-The fact that these cables are so common shows how useful they are.
+Multiconductor cable is utilized by a wide range of industries due to its durability, flexibility, and longevity.
+You will commonly find multiconductor cables, both shielded and unshielded, in such industries as signal transmission, consumer electronics, and industrial equipment.
+The fact that these cables are so common is a testament to how useful they are.
 They are used in marinas, repairs shops, industrial job sites, and even private boats.
 They are ideal for industrial, commercial, and marine applications.